Terms & Conditions of Business

 Zest Podiatry & Physio is the trading partner of Zest Allied Health Professionals Limited.
 The company registration number is 11602617.

-To practise as a podiatrist, all podiatrists have to be registered with the HCPC (Health & Care Professions Council) which ensures professional competency- please see more information at https://www.hcpc-uk.org/about-us/what-we-do/.
+To practise as a podiatrist or a physiotherapist, they have to be registered with the HCPC (Health & Care Professions Council) which ensures professional competency- please see more information at https://www.hcpc-uk.org/about-us/what-we-do/.

 The clinic